Updated June 8, 2022

 - Being so new, therapies specific to Omicron have not yet been developed.
 While it appears that Omicron responds as well as other variants to antiviral medications like remdesivir, it is less susceptible to some of the monoclonal antibody treatments.
 While sotrovimab remains effective, the FDA is no longer allowing treatment of Omicron with two other monoclonal antibodies used for the Delta variant due to ineffectiveness.

-Although BA.2 has not been around long enough to know much about this variant, it has become obvious that it is even more infectious and contagious than the BA.1 Omicron variant, possibly 1.5 times as much.
+BA.2.12.1 was even more infectious and contagious than the BA.1 Omicron variant, possibly 1.5 times as much.

 The Future of COVID